Aman0412/BiteBox/README.md

 BiteBox is a meal planning and ordering application designed to help users manage their dietary preferences and meal plans efficiently.
 The application consists of a frontend built with React and Vite, and a backend powered by Django.
 Users can browse meals, create meal plans, and place orders seamlessly.

-New Customer Demo
+New Customer Demo Video:
 https://github.com/user-attachments/assets/b0020058-846a-420d-aeb6-eb3d09e85d2e

-Existing Customer Demo
+Existing Customer Demo Video
 https://github.com/user-attachments/assets/a59135b7-03d1-4a93-a96e-fc55a38f8c32

-Adding a New Meal Demo
+Adding a New Meal Demo Video
 https://github.com/user-attachments/assets/0c0bd2e8-3d2b-4199-81f5-ea11cd8f876a

 ## Features